 Port Augusta City Council is developing its own sustainable water supply and in 2004, with financial support from the State Government and SA Water, one of our concepts became a reality.

-The project involved the installation of a 500kl per day Waste Water Treatment Plant (sewer mining harvesting scheme), coupled to an Irrigation Central Control system.
-The project enables us to water a large percentage of the City’s parklands with treated waste water through a subsurface drip irrigation system.
+The project involved the installation of a 500kl per day Waste Water Treatment Plant (sewer mining harvesting scheme), coupled with an Irrigation Central Control system.
+The project enables us to water a large percentage of the City’s parklands with treated wastewater through a subsurface drip irrigation system.
 This project was based on the initiatives implemented overseas and observed on the study tours.

 The concept of the project includes the sewer mining scheme, harvesting untreated sewage water from an SA Water sewage pump station and treating it at the Waste Water Treatment Plant.
 This water is used to service 60% of the City’s irrigated parklands.
 The aim is to reach 95% by 2010.